 It’s common knowledge that there’s an unfathomably vast ocean of content on the internet, so making your output stand out among the crowd is vital; visual marketing is one of the most effective and reliable ways you can do that.
 In this guide, I’ll be going through a range of different considerations, approaches, and techniques that you should be aware of when thinking about how to visually market your business in the digital world.

 Visual Marketing Is More Than Just Photos…

-Though they are an important part of it, visual marketing goes far beyond adding photos and graphics.
+Though they are an important part of it, visual marketing goes far beyond adding photos and graphics, and it and it has some crucial differences with video marketing.
 When executed well, these can be used to draw viewers’ attention to particular assets and elements, provide them with easily digestible information that’s straightforward but not simplistic, and ensure they come back time and time again to interact with your content and help your revenue.

 …But Photos Are Still Essential

 Images in blog posts have been found to increase engagement by up to 94%, and image-based posts account for 3/4ths of the content posted on Facebook with an 87% engagement rate, vs just 4% engagement for other types.
 With figures that significant, it’s clear how important it is to include imagery, graphics, photos, and other visually engaging assets within your content.

 It can even be a good idea to pad out your writing-based content with simpler posts comprised entirely of visual content, such as GIFs and memes, infographics, or short videos, as these will help boost your engagement, giving your content more weight in social media algorithms and keeping your brand in your audience’s mind through regular engagement and diverse content types.